jakeboone02/parse-ingredient/README.md

 ### Browser

-In the browser, available as a global function `parseIngredient`.
-Remember to first include `numeric-quantity`.
+In the browser, all exports including the `parseIngredient` function are available on the global object `ParseIngredient`.
+(Remember to first include `numeric-quantity`.)

 ```html
 <script src="https://unpkg.com/numeric-quantity"></script>